mickem/nscp-docs/reference/windows/CheckSystem.rst

     :header: "Option", "Default Value", "Description"

     :option:`help` | N/A | Show help screen (this screen)
-    :option:`help-csv` | N/A | Show help screen as a comma separated list.
+    :option:`help-pb` | N/A | Show help screen as a protocol buffer payload
     :option:`help-short` | N/A | Show help screen (short format).
     :option:`ShowAll` | short | Configures display format (if set shows all items not only failures, if set to long shows all cores).
-    :option:`MaxWarnCount` | N/A | Maximum value before a warning is returned.
+    :option:`MaxWarnCount` |  | Maximum value before a warning is returned.
-    :option:`MaxCritCount` | N/A | Maximum value before a critical is returned.
+    :option:`MaxCritCount` |  | Maximum value before a critical is returned.
-    :option:`MinWarnCount` | N/A | Minimum value before a warning is returned.
+    :option:`MinWarnCount` |  | Minimum value before a warning is returned.
-    :option:`MinCritCount` | N/A | Minimum value before a critical is returned.
+    :option:`MinCritCount` |  | Minimum value before a critical is returned.

 Arguments